themesberg/flowbite/content/components/carousel.md

 ## JavaScript behaviour

-Use the **Carousel** class from Flowbite to create an object that you can use to apply custom styles, change the active slide item, set callback functions and more directly from JavaScript.
+Use the **Carousel** class from Flowbite to create an object that you can use to apply custom styles, change the active slide item, set callback functions directly from JavaScript.

 ### Object parameters